Photo: Austin Siragusa, Broadcasting and Media Communication program graduate

 I've always wanted to work with True North, and The Moose was the first professional hockey team I really loved growing up.
 So this is really a dream come true.

-Q: Future career goals?
+Q: Any future career goals?
 What’s your dream broadcasting job?

 Austin: I'm already there!
 I thought working for Global was the top, but now getting to work for the Moose is really my dream job.
 I'm super excited about where I am right now.

-Q: Any last words of advice for someone who’s considering taking Broadcasting at Herzing?
-What will they need to be successful in this field?
+Q: Any last words of advice for someone who’s considering Broadcasting Communications training?

 Also, it's really important to be open-minded and flexible.
 Be willing to explore different parts of the broadcasting business.